-Driving In Snow, Mud And Sand
+Driving in Snow, Mud and Sand

 In heavy snow, when pulling a load, or for additional control at slower speeds, shift the transmission to a low gear and shift the transfer case to 4WD LOW if necessary.
-Refer to "Four-Wheel Drive Operation" in this section.
-5 Do not shift to a lower gear than necessary to maintain forward motion.
+Refer to "Four-Wheel Drive Operation" in "Starting and Operating" for further information.
+Do not shift to a lower gear than necessary to maintain forward motion.
 Over-revving the engine can spin the wheels and traction will be lost.